parallelworks/mdlite-workflow/README.md

 The workflow executes a python app and a bash app:

 **Python App:**
 Returns the host name of the controller node as a Python object and prints it to the standard output (`/pw/jobs/job_number/std.out`).
+Also returns the input parameter name.

 **Bash App:**
 Sends the file `./hello_srun.in` to the controller node, writes the host names of the compute nodes in it and returns it back to the job directory (`/pw/jobs/job_number/hello_srun-1.out`).